goinvo/HealthDataManager/VoiceInterfaceNotes.md

 50% of its reviews are 1 star.
 Most complaints were about the voice recognition and inability to understand drug names.

 #  5. VUI Design
-**Google Developers site**
+**Google Developers site:**
 https://developers.google.com/actions/design/principles

 Google goes in very thoroughly on how to design good conversation UIs.
+I recommend everyone to read.
 * Optimize for speed, simplicity, and hands-free interactions.
 * Develop a persona for your voice.
 If you don’t, the audience will themselves.
 * To remain conversational, it is important to have greetings and goodbyes.